Inside Sri Lanka

 Here's a taste of the hotels we sometimes use on this adventure.
 The hotels you'll stay in for your departure will be shared with you one month before you go.

-From its stunning beach views to a huge pool overlooking the Indian Ocean and a spa with ancient healing treatments, this hotel is all about luxury beachside living.
+From its stunning beach views to a huge pool overlooking the Indian Ocean and a spa with ancient healing treatments, this hotel is all about beachside living.
 Rooms come with sea views, private balconies, rain showers and pampering toiletries.

 Nestled amidst sand dunes and spectacular coastal scrub, this eco-conscious boutique hotel is an idyllic place to relax after wildlife spotting in nearby Yala National Park.
 Facilities include a 75-meter pool and open-air lounge-bar overlooking the ocean.